Good News for Nonprofit Board Members & CEOs—Examples For The Behvorial Sciences

 Behavioral economics, finance and marketing apparently are making significant strides in helping nonprofits to understand how to maximize their development efforts.
 Following are two studies that appear to have significant nonprofit interest.

-- Deborah Small talked about how framing a donation as an investment opportunity rather than a charitable donation moves people away from choosing with their “heart” towards thinking with their head.
+- Deborah Small, in the above linked article, talked about how framing a donation as an investment opportunity rather than a charitable donation moves people away from choosing with their “heart” towards thinking with their head.
 People seem to care more about the “impact” their donation has when framed as an investment opportunity than as a charitable donation, even when the actual cause is exactly the same.

 I was unable to find the source of this research, but the emphasis on impact and this and in the following item demonstrates the increasing importance funders are placing on it in recent years.
 Findings from major studies, like the one of the Zuckerberg grant to the Newark, NJ schools, have shown there can be a wide gap between program outcomes and student impacts. * For more discussion on how nonprofit can develop behavioral measures and assess impacts, see: http://amzn.to/1OUV8J9